 Grow your own

 Foraging (of which we have some great tips for), or planting your own plant-based foods in your garden is a wonderful option.
 If you’re new to the notion, then try and find something low maintenance, like herbs, or green beans.
 You can grow all sorts with little to no specialist equipment or space, but the benefit of some food DIY is that you can get children interested in it from an early age when they are at their most inquisitive, which can stay with them throughout life.
-Additionally, you can head to the local hedgerows, if you have them, or when you’re in some of the best UK glamping destinations near the luscious countryside so that you can pick blackberries and raspberries, just like the old days!
+Additionally, you can head to the local hedgerows, if you have them, or when you’re staying at one of our treehouse glamping locations near the luscious countryside so that you can pick blackberries and raspberries, just like the old days!